cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 ### Open Position: Full-Time Lab Manager (updated: April 19, 2023)

 We are currently seeking a full-time lab manager for a 1-year appointment beginning in Summer/Fall 2023.
-Please see [job ad](https://drive.google.com/file/d/1rSriaKp15kPv9RyUyadtqnXmv0-CYIQU/view?usp=sharing) for full details.
+More information about this position is available by navigating to our [application form](https://forms.gle/yApnsQtMhCEnB9tH8).

-If you are interested in applying for this position, please complete the required elements in our [application form](https://forms.gle/tNrSNWFXToreKoVPA).
 Applications will be reviewed on a rolling basis.
 Please submit your application by **May 17, 2023** to receive full consideration.

 ### What We Are Looking For